Managing high blood pressure with chronic kidney disease stages 1-4

 • Calcium-channel blockers

-Since high blood pressure usually causes no symptoms, it’s important to take your blood pressure medications exactly as prescribed, even if you are feeling fine.
+Because high blood pressure usually has no symptoms, it’s important to take your medications exactly as prescribed, even if you feel fine.

 We are here to help